-All of us know that annoying feeling when your nose turns into a faucet, the sneezes never cease, and you feel like your head will roll off your body at any moment.
+All of us know that annoying feeling when your nose turns into a faucet, the sneezes never cease, and you feel like your head could roll off your body at any moment.
 All those signs point to one truth…. you have a cold!
-Many people feel that relief will come in the form of warm beverages, soup, and bed rest, but colds dig even further into your misery and make your food taste like alien gunk!
+Many people feel that relief will come in the form of warm beverages, soup, and bedrest, but colds dig a bit further into your misery and even make your food taste like nothing!

-Understandably, you won’t be able to smell things due to all the mucus in your nose, but why does a cold steal away your sense of taste?
-The answer to that question lies in knowing how our senses of smell and taste are interlinked.
+Understandably, you won’t be able to smell things due to all the mucus in your nose, but why does a cold steal away your sense of taste too?
+The answer to that question lies in knowing how our senses of smell and taste are closely interlinked.
 However, let’s first begin by identifying how we taste anything at all.

 The Anatomy of Taste

 Our sense of taste is derived from the interaction of stimuli (such as food) with the sensory receptors in our mouth and throat.
 Within the mouth, the tongue and the palate (the roof of the mouth) are responsible for tasting most of that delicious pepperoni pizza you ordered.

 If you closely observe your tongue, you will see that it is not smooth, but rather rough and bumpy.
 These tiny protuberances on your tongue are called papillae, which is where your taste buds reside.

 There are three main types of papillae, which are classified according to where on the tongue they are located (front, back or sides) and based on how many taste buds they contain.
 The filiform papillae, one of the four different types of papillae present on the tongue, don’t have any taste receptors.

 Out of the three taste buds – circumvallate, fungiform and foliate papillae—fungiform is the most common.
 They are broad, mushroom-shaped bumps on the tongue.
 Our taste buds can contain as little as a single taste receptor (like the fungiform papillae) or as many as 50 to 150 receptor cells.